trainline/environment-manager/docs/app-setup/config-file.md

 - Port: This is the port that Environment Manager will run on.
 - SSL for S3: Here we set bucket name that will contain our deployable packages, and the certificate used to access this bucket.

+### Content

+The content links are to documentation / help / guidance / info referenced from the Environment Manager UI and related to your environment.
+For example, wherever you record your AMI release notes.